Suman-Chhetri/cv/README.md

 Description:
-Updating my CV to include recent experiences and skills acquired in the field of software engineering and data science.(Download File)
+Updating my CV to include recent experiences and skills acquired in the field of software engineering and data science.(Download Raw File)

 Note: The following details are not included in the CV but are provided here for context: